OpenDataServices/os4d/docs/components/commitment_templates.md

 ## Prioritisation Factors

 - If a standard requires a relatively high level of commitment to be useful
-- If a standard is targetting public sector organisations that are keen to formally launch commitments
+- If a standard is targeting public sector organisations that are keen to formally launch commitments
 - If a very early-stage standard requires commitment in principle before development begins